doubleedesign/comet-components/docs-site/docs/troubleshooting.md

 ## Documentation site changes

-:::details Error "SEARCH_INDEX" is not exported by "docs/.vuepress/.temp/internal/searchIndex.js" when running the build step This error occurs when you try to build the docs site while the dev version is running.
+:::details Error '"SEARCH_INDEX" is not exported' when running the build step This error occurs when you try to build the docs site while the dev version is running.
 Stop the dev version and run `npm run docs:build` from the `docs-site` directory again.
 :::